caleb-wells/caleb-wells/README.md

 # Hey there 👋

-I'm a senior Computer Science student at Boise State University and a software engineer passionate about **machine learning, and AI.
+I'm a senior Computer Science student at Boise State University and a software engineer passionate about **machine learning, and AI**.

 ---